 On the rear panel there is a RJ terminal for connecting the triple-pedal system (soft, sostenuto and damper, which supports the half-pedal functionality as well), the USB port for MIDI capabilities, a stereo output and the power plug.
 The PX-760 includes two headphones ports, which are great for both teachers and students who wish to practice in silence.

-Before moving on, take a look at some of the digital pianos that are currently best sellers on Amazon:
+Before moving on, take a look at some of the digital pianos that are currently best sellers online:

 THE NEW FEATURES